faizauthar12/faizauthar12.github.io/about.md

 ---

 # Who am i?
-Hi, my name is Muhammad Alfaiz Khisma Authar, and I'm a student.
-I live in East Jakarta.
+Hi, my name is Muhammad Alfaiz Khisma Authar, a student live in East Jakarta.
-I'm a tech enthusiast, my father was introduced me about computer when he bring his PC from office.
-I'm so excited with what my father did with this PC.
+I’m a tech enthusiast, my dad introduced me things about computer when he brought a PC from his office.
-He is doing his job in front of me and I'm amazed with his works on Autocad.
+I’m so excited by what my dad did on this PC.
+He was doing his job in front of me and I’m amazed with his works on Autocad.
 It made me want to learn about technology.

 ## Who is faizauthar12?